Costco warehouse club stores are owned by China.

 AOL is proposing to tax businesses to send spam to their customers.

-E-mail warns about Congress' allowing Internet providers to abandon the concept of network neutrality.
+E-mail warns about Congress' allowing Internet providers to abandon the concept of

 Petition addresses environmental issues associated with the Pascua-Lama mining operation in Chile.